 Description

-The memorial stands in the churchyard of the Church of St Peter and St Paul (Grade II*-listed), to the south of the church tower and in close proximity to a number of other Grade II-listed structures.
-It takes the form of a tall wheel-head cross in Cornish granite enclosed by a chained area demarcated by granite posts.
+The Holsworthy War Memorial is located in the churchyard of the Church of St Peter and St Paul, which is a Grade II*-listed building.
+It stands to the south of the church tower and near several other Grade II-listed structures.
+The memorial features a tall wheel-head cross made of Cornish granite, enclosed by a chained area marked by granite posts.

-The wheel-head cross is decorated with elaborate carved interlace patterns, both to the cross head and the shaft.
-The shaft rises from a tapering pedestal, which stands on a two-stepped granite base.
-The 11 pyramidal granite posts carry a pair of chains enclosing the cross, with an entrance on the east side.
+The wheel-head cross is adorned with intricate carved interlace patterns on both the cross head and the shaft.
+The shaft rises from a tapering pedestal, which is set on a two-stepped granite base.
+Surrounding the cross are 11 pyramidal granite posts that support a pair of chains, with an entrance on the east side.

-The pedestal’s rear face carried the later dedication, reading IN/ MEMORY OF/ (NAMES) WHO GAVE THEIR LIVES DURING THE 1939 – 45 WAR/ GIVE UNTO THY SERVANTS THAT PEACE WHICH THE WORLD CANNOT GIVE.
+On the rear face of the pedestal is a later dedication, which states: "IN MEMORY OF (NAMES) WHO GAVE THEIR LIVES DURING THE 1939 – 45 WAR GIVE UNTO THY SERVANTS THAT PEACE WHICH THE WORLD CANNOT GIVE."

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.